stac-utils/rustac-py/README.md

 A Python package for [STAC](https://stacspec.org/) using Rust under the hood.

+> [!TIP]
+> While you can pronounce "rustac" however you'd like, we like "ruh-stac".

 ## Why?

 Q: We already have [PySTAC](https://github.com/stac-utils/pystac), so why **rustac**?